 - LGBT Travel Marketing: missing the mark… but here’s a plan!

-We’ll be launching each part of this series through LinkedIn.
 We appreciate you sharing our Influencer Marketing series in whole or in part with colleagues, friends and leadership that you feel would either appreciate the insight or would benefit from the information.
 If you have any questions or feedback, send us a note.
 Also, if this is something you feel would be an ideal presentation at an upcoming meeting or team building event, I’m happy to talk about that too (check out my Speaking and Networking page).

 Now, let’s get to work and start effectively influencing!